Saint Rosalia

 Rosalia (/it/; Rusulìa; 1130–1166), nicknamed la Santuzza ("the Little Saint") was a virgin and hermit on Monte Pellegrino.
-She is venerated as the patroness saint of Palermo in Italy, Camargo in Chihuahua, and three towns in Venezuela: El Hatillo, Zuata, and El Playón.
-She is especially important internationally as a saint invoked in times of plague.
-From 2020 onwards she has been invoked by some citizens of Palermo to protect the city from COVID-19.
+She is venerated as the patron saint of Palermo in Italy, Camargo in Chihuahua, and three towns in Venezuela: El Hatillo, Zuata, and El Playón.
+She is especially invoked in times of plague.
+During the COVID-19 pandemic, she was invoked by some citizens of Palermo to protect the city.